-The Cooperative is a nonprofit and non-stock membership corporation organized under provisions of the Electric Cooperative Act of Vermont.
-The Cooperative is an organization described in Section 501(c) (12) of the Internal Revenue Code and has been recognized by the Internal Revenue Service as an organization exempt from taxes on related income under Section 501(a).
+WEC is a nonprofit and non-stock membership corporation organized under provisions of the Electric Cooperative Act of Vermont.
+WEC is an organization described in Section 501(c) (12) of the Internal Revenue Code and has been recognized by the Internal Revenue Service as an organization exempt from taxes on related income under Section 501(a).

-Accounting Standards Codification 740, Income Taxes (formerly FASB Interpretation No. 48) requires the Cooperative to evaluate its income tax positions to determine if there are any positions that would require any adjustments to the consolidated financial statements.
-The Cooperative has determined that it has no uncertain income tax positions that need to be recorded or reported in the consolidated financial statements.
+Accounting Standards Codification 740, Income Taxes (formerly FASB Interpretation No. 48) requires WEC to evaluate its income tax positions to determine if there are any positions that would require any adjustments to the consolidated financial statements.
+WEC has determined that it has no uncertain income tax positions that need to be recorded or reported in the consolidated financial statements.

 In July 2003, the Board of Directors authorized the creation of, and a \$5,000 investment in, the Coventry Clean Energy Corporation (CCEC), a wholly-owned subsidiary.
 CCEC is a for profit corporation.
-Since its operations began in 2006, CCEC consolidated financial statements have been consolidated with the Cooperative's consolidated financial statements.
+Since its operations began in 2006, CCEC consolidated financial statements have been consolidated with WEC's consolidated financial statements.

-The tax years ending December 31, 2022, 2021, 2020, and 2019 are still open to audit for both federal and state purposes.
+The tax years ending December 31, 2023, 2022, 2021, and 2020 are still open to audit for both federal and state purposes.